Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: LAMOST sample of halo K giants

+Besides selecting K giants from LAMOST, \citet{Liu2014} also provide a distance calculation method for K giants. \citet{Liu2014} used 2MASS \citep{Cutri2003,Skrutskie2006} photometry and synthetic isochrones to derive distances, also using a Bayesian method similar to \citet{Xue2014}.
+We choose to use the method of \citet{Xue2014} for several reasons.
+Photometry from Pan-STARRS1 and SDSS, which is used by the method of \citet{Xue2014}, is more suitable for our K-giant sample than 2MASS. \citet{Xue2014} use globular cluster fiducials observed by SDSS.
+Due to these reasons, the \citet{Xue2014} method is more precise and we choose to use these distances.

+Our sample consists of stars with [Fe/H]$<-1.3$ and which are well above and below the Galactic disk, using the cut $|Z|>5$ kpc (where $Z$ is height above the Galactic disk mid-plane).

+The heliocentric line-of-sight LAMOST velocities need to be corrected by adding $5.7$ km s$^{-1}$, a systematic bias which has been calculated by comparing LAMOST velocities to SDSS/SEGUE \citep{Tian2015} and to {\it Gaia} \citep{Schonrich2017}.
 The LAMOST giants were cross-matched to {\it Gaia} DR2 to attain proper motions.
-Our total sample consists of over 8600 halo K giants with distances, line-of-sight velocities, and proper motions.
+Our total sample consists of 7664 halo K giants with distances, line-of-sight velocities, and proper motions.

-We use Galactic Cartesian coordinates $(X,Y,Z)$ and velocities $(U,V,W)$ using the conventions in {\tt astropy} \citep{astropy2018}.
-The Sun is located at $X = -8.3$ kpc, and uses a local standard of rest velocity of 220 km s$^{-1}$, and Solar peculiar motion of $(U, V, W)$ = (11.1, 12.2, 7.3) km s$^{-1}$ \citep{Schonrich2010}.
+We derive Galactocentric Cartesian coordinates $(X,Y,Z)$ and velocities $(U,V,W)$ using the conventions in {\tt astropy} \citep{astropy2018}.
+The Sun is located at $X_\odot = -8.3$ kpc and $Z_\odot = 29$ pc.
+The local standard of rest (LSR) velocity is $v_\mathrm{lsr}=220$ km s$^{-1}$, and the motion of the Sun with respect to the LSR is $(U, V, W)_\odot$ = (11.1, 12.2, 7.3) km s$^{-1}$ \citep{Schonrich2010}.
+We have tested different values for $X_\odot$ (8 kpc), $V_\mathrm{lsr}$ (190, 250 km s$^{-1}$), $V_\odot$ (1, 25 km s$^{-1}$, which are extreme values taken from \citet{Robin2017} and \citet{Bovy2015}, respectively), and $W_\odot$ (20 km s$^{-1}$) and conclude that our main results remain unchanged.